WanionTechnologies/Encryptable/docs/BEST_PRACTICES.md

 ## 🌟 Overview

-**Encryptable provides the tools for zero-knowledge, but maintaining zero-knowledge is your responsibility.**
+**Encryptable provides the tools for request-scoped (transient) knowledge, but maintaining strong privacy is your responsibility.**
 This guide covers essential practices for zerifying secrets, managing derivation material, and designing secure flows that minimize memory exposure—ensuring your application truly protects user privacy and eliminates developer liability.

 ---